 SYNOPSIS OF PROGRAM AND BACKGROUND

-In 2003, the Ministry of Science and Technology of the Government of Pakistan and the United States Department of State signed a comprehensive Science and Technology Cooperation Agreement that established a framework to increase cooperation in science, technology, engineering and education for mutual benefit and peaceful purposes between the science and education communities in both countries.
+In 2003, the Governments of Pakistan and the United States (U.S.) signed a comprehensive Science and Technology Cooperation Agreement that established a framework to increase cooperation in science, technology, engineering and education for mutual benefit and peaceful purposes between the science and education communities in both countries.
 In 2005, the United States Agency for International Development (USAID) joined with the Ministry of Science and Technology (MOST) and the Higher Education Commission (HEC) of Pakistan to support the joint Pakistan-U.S. Science and Technology Cooperation Program.
 Beginning in 2008, the United States Department of State (DOS) joined USAID as U.S. co-sponsor of the program.
-This program, which is being implemented by the U.S. National Academy of Sciences on the U.S. side, is intended to increase the strength and breadth of cooperation and linkages between Pakistan scientists and institutions with counterparts in the United States.
+Most recently on October 23, 2013, both governments signed a renewal of this agreement effective until 2018.
+This program, which is being implemented by the U.S. National Academy of Sciences (NAS) on the U.S. side, is intended to increase the strength and breadth of cooperation and linkages between Pakistan scientists and institutions with counterparts in the United States.

 Projects funded under this solicitation should contribute to building capacity in Pakistan and strengthening U.S.-Pakistan cooperative relationships in one or more of the following ways:

-- Improving the quality, relevance, or capacity of education and research at Pakistani institutions of higher education in science and technical fields.
+- Improving the quality, relevance, or capacity of education and research at Pakistani institutions of higher education in the field of science and technology.

 Proposals should clearly explain how the project would facilitate capacity building at the institutional level in Pakistan.
 Projects that would only enhance the capabilities of their individual participants, with no demonstrated broader impact, will be at much lower priority for funding.